Emergency Room Errors Lawyer

 According to a study by The Doctors Company, a medical malpractice insurance provider, most claims for emergency room negligence fall into four categories:

-- Diagnosis errors, including delays in diagnosis or misdiagnoses, caused about 57 percent of the claims.
+- Diagnosis errors, including delays in diagnosis and misdiagnoses, caused about 57 percent of the claims.

 - Wrong treatments that were inappropriate for the patient’s condition caused 5 percent of claims.